 Among my favorite movies is the film from 1946 entitled The Best Years of Our Lives.
 The film deals with the problems faced by the men returning from the greatest worldwide conflict that the world had seen, World War II.
 The film gives us the view of this difficult time of readjustment as typified in the lives of three returning ex-servicemen.
 One was a sailor who had lost both his hands as his ship went down with most of his shipmates.
-The other was an army air corp captain who was a bombardier on a B-17 and had seen many of his fellow flyers killed in anti-aircraft fire.
+The other was an army air corps captain who was a bombardier on a B-17 and had seen many of his fellow flyers killed in anti-aircraft fire.
 The third was a sergeant who had been in the midst of the terror of hand-to-hand combat while fighting from island to island in the Pacific.

 They had all been right in the thick of action in bringing the axis of evil to defeat and had been involved with death face-to-face almost every day for three or four years.
 Each had a very clear vision of what needed to be done because they were up to their eyes in it, and they saw that the only way the enemy would, or could, be beaten was by a consummate force of arms or the world as they knew it would be destroyed.
 As brothers in arms with the same obvious goal, they would stand shoulder to shoulder with others of like mind to preserve the way of life they had been given, even if it caused some of them to lose their lives in the process.
 This effort required a determined force of mind, character, and will to physically carry through until the end.

 When the war was over there was a change in the business of life.
 No longer were they faced with violent death daily as they battled an evil but obvious enemy.
 Now they faced a new and perhaps more difficult responsibility and challenge.
-They now needed to rebuild and live individual lives for the next 30, 40 or 50 years that would require more strength of character and courage to maintain the blessings that many of them had given life and limb to make possible in the first place.
-Their new challenge was to stay focused and to be of good courage in a seeming ordinary life that could wipe out everything they had fought for because of tedium, apathy, self-doubt, and self-centeredness fed by lonely self-pity.
+They now needed to rebuild and live individual lives for the next 30, 40, or 50 years that would require more strength of character and courage to maintain the blessings that many of them had given life and limb to make possible in the first place.
+Their new challenge was to stay focused and to be of good courage in a seemingly ordinary life that could wipe out everything they had fought for because of tedium, apathy, self-doubt, and self-centeredness fed by lonely self-pity.